Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/4-build-client-app.md

 	npm start
 	```

 1. Type a text string into the box and click the **Analyze** button.
 Wait for an alert box to appear with the results.
 How positive or negative is the text?
-Recall that 0.0 represents sentiment that is extremely negative, while 1.0 indicates that the text is extremely positive.
+Recall that 0.0 represents sentiment that is extremely negative, while 1.0 indicates that the sentiment is extremely positive.

 	![Analyzing text for sentiment](media/textalyzer.png)